 - With your fingers immersed in the solution, try to remove the nail polish.

-- If after following these steps you cannot remove all the enamel, gently file the remains with a fine file.
+- If after following these steps you cannot remove all the enamel, gently file the remains with a best nail file.

 - Wash your hands with soap and water abundantly and above all do not forget to hydrate your nails.